 | License | Proprietary | MIT | Proprietary | Fair-code (Sustainable Use) |

-vs. Composio: Composio has far fewer apps (500+ vs. 8,000+) but offers self-hosting, MIT-licensed code, and a dramatically more generous free tier (20K calls/month vs. ~50 MCP calls).
-Composio’s Rube dynamic discovery is more sophisticated than Zapier’s manual action selection.
+vs. Composio: Composio has fewer apps (850+ vs. 9,000+) but offers self-hosting, MIT-licensed code, and a dramatically more generous free tier (20K calls/month vs. ~50 MCP calls).
+Composio now enforces MCP API key authentication by default (since March 2026) with SOC2/ISO certification.
 For agent-heavy workloads, Composio’s pricing is significantly cheaper.

 vs. Pipedream: Pipedream sits between them — 2,800+ apps, per-app MCP endpoints that auto-generate tools, and a credit-based pricing model.
 Pipedream offers more developer control (three tool modes, self-hosted option) but was acquired by Workday (November 2025), introducing platform uncertainty.

 vs. n8n: n8n is the developer-first choice — self-hosted, fair-code licensed, unlimited executions on self-hosted instances.
-Far fewer integrations (400+) but deeper AI workflow capabilities with visual node-based building.
+Far fewer integrations (400+) but n8n now supports MCP on both sides: it can consume MCP servers as tools for its AI agents and expose its own workflows as MCP servers for external agents.
 Best for teams that want full control and don’t mind managing infrastructure.

 vs. Individual MCP Servers: Dedicated servers for specific platforms (like the GitHub MCP Server or Slack MCP Server) will always offer deeper, more complete API coverage.
 Zapier trades depth for breadth — convenient when you need many integrations, limiting when you need every feature of one API.